 Next, I’ll show you how to use the two plugins together.
 First, you need to set up both plugins individually.
-You can then follow the instructions to install the connector plugin and create a WooCommerce product table with AJAX filter widgets.
+You can then follow the instructions to install the connector plugin and create a WooCommerce product table with quick non-AJAX filter widgets.

 Next, you need to install WooCommerce Product Table and WooCommerce Products Filter.
 It doesn’t matter what order you install these plugins, but let’s assume you’re installing Product Table first:

-That’s it for now, as you create a product table when you set up the WOOF connector plugin in a minute.
+That’s it for now, as you’ll create a product table when you set up the WOOF connector plugin in a minute.

 - Get the WooCommerce Products Filter plugin and install it using the instructions in the documentation.
 There are also videos on how to set up the various filters.